-A significant percentage of our families are in the low to moderate-income range.
+A significant percentage of our families are in the low-to-moderate-income range.
 However, all families who have a child with a life-threatening illness are seriously impacted by overwhelming medical costs.
 The financial impact isn’t simply limited to medical bills.
 Families are hit with extra transportation costs, out of town treatment, eating out, missed time at work, or even a parent who must quit work to care for their child.
 Paying for and planning social activities isn’t realistic or feasible for most of our families.

-Even if a family has the ability to pay for an event, the all-consuming demands of a life-threatening childhood illness often overwhelms other resources like time, energy or the initiative for planning.
+The all-consuming demands of a life-threatening childhood illness often overwhelms other resources like time, energy or the initiative for planning.
 HopeKids alleviates these challenges by providing events that are pre-organized and available free of charge to the whole family.

-1. D. Theofanidis, “Chronic Illness in Childhood: Psychosocial Adaptation and Nursing Support for the Child and Family,” Health Science Journal, Issue 2, April – June 2007, p 7.
+6. D. Theofanidis, “Chronic Illness in Childhood: Psychosocial Adaptation and Nursing Support for the Child and Family,” Health Science Journal, Issue 2, April – June 2007, p 7.

 “Being able to get our haircut by a skilled artist was such a delightful treat.
 When you battle chronic illness day in and day out, being nurtured is such a balm to the heart.
 Charlotte is non-mobile and it has been hard to keep her hair maintained.
 What a great experience to have a professional pamper her and help achieve a functional style!
 It was uplifting to the whole family to be doted on and encouraged while doing something that so many other families do without a second thought.
 HopeKids allows us to experience outings that would otherwise be cost prohibitive or too complicated to tackle on our own.”

 HopeKids has given my family opportunities that we couldn't have accessed otherwise.